YannGuidon/IHP_SG13_cells/README.md

 * The alias layer does the "(* keep *)" prefix so no need to specify it
 * just remove the cmos5l or g2 from the cell name

+## How to use:
+* put the file sg13_cells_sim.v in your /test directory and add its path+name to the /test/Makefile in the sim section, as extra source.
+* put either sg13_cells_sg13cmos5l.v or sg13_cells_sg13g2.v (depending on the target) in the /src directory and adde the path+name as extra source in the /test/Makefile, in the synthesis section.

 ## Warnings:
 * untested so far.
 * not all gates are converted but you usually don't care about the antennas.
 * it's just a quick and dirty hack
 * you're on your own
+* It is just a little abstraction layer for convenience, it does not cover the project's configuration => check https://github.com/urish/tt-simon-game/commit/a3c405c62e63701978cb67e9c8f641f15a0e2907

 ## Licence:
 It's based on the Free IHP PDK so their license applies.